lepisma/pleiad/README.md

 Pleiad helps you identify words in an image.
 Use it when you dont need extensive character recognition and/or dont have much data, and need to identify few pre planned words only.

-Pleiad **doesn't** need extensive training data, just a single data for each class (few more for better result) are all you need.
+Pleiad **doesn't** need extensive training data, just a single image for each class (few more for better result) is all you need.

 ###Setup